dschil138/Fulcrum/README.md

 ## Word Keys
-We type the words "the" and "and" a lot.
-Even more-so when you count them when they are just part of another word (Like *the*m, *the*y, or ano*the*r).
-So this keyboard just gives *the*m *the*ir own keys.
+We type the words "THE" and "AND" a lot.
+Even more-so when you count them when they are just part of another word (Like *THE*m, *THE*y, or ano*THE*r).
+So this keyboard just gives *THE*m *THE*ir own keys.
 You will be surprised how much time this saves!
 Feel great and efficient to type with them.

 ## Optional key risers